Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.30 - Jul 4th, 2019
+    * We're adding a new table called `addresses` containing the list of all addresses and their confirmed balances to all Bitcoin-like coins (Bitcoin, Bitcoin Cash, Litecoin, Dash, Bitcoin SV, Dogecoin, Groestlcoin).
+Unlike other "infinitables" (`blocks`, `transactions`, `outputs`) this table isn't live, it's automatically updated every 5 minutes, thus we're classifying it as an "infiniview", meaning it's not really a table, but a view over the `outputs` table.
+See [the documentation](#link_bitcoinaddresses) for this table.
+Here are some examples of how it can be used:
+        * `api.blockchair.com/bitcoin/addresses` - show Bitcoin addresses with biggest balances (i.e. the rich list)
+        * `api.blockchair.com/bitcoin/addresses?q=balance(100000000)` - show Bitcoin addresses having exactly 1 BTC on their balance
+        * `api.blockchair.com/bitcoin/addresses?a=count()` - count the number of addresses with a non-zero balance
+        * `api.blockchair.com/bitcoin/addresses?a=count()&q=balance(100000000..)` - count the number of addresses holding at least 1 BTC
+        * `api.blockchair.com/bitcoin/addresses?a=sum(balance)&q=balance(100000000..)` - calculate how many bitcoins do the addresses from the previous example hold
+        * `api.blockchair.com/bitcoin/addresses?a=median(balance)` - calculate the median balance
+      Using this table makes it trivial to build various sorts of rich lists.
+It's now also possible to retrieve a full list of addresses and balances in one file (available only in our Private API solution).
+Please note that this table shouldn't be used for retrieving balances for a particular set of addresses, please use the `api.blockchair.com/{:chain}/dashboards/addresses/{:addr1}[,{:addr2}...]` dashboard endpoint instead.
 * v.2.0.29 - Jun 30th, 2019
     * The [State changes](API_DOCUMENTATION_EN.md#link_state) feature now supports requesting potential state changes caused by mempool transactions.
 The endpoint is `https://api.blockchair.com/{:chain}/state/changes/mempool`.
 It's now possible to easily build an app watching for transactions incoming/outgoing to/from millions of addresses, see [an example](API_DOCUMENTATION_EN.md#link_state).
 * v.2.0.28 - Jun 28th, 2019